singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 Now, imagine  you wanted to know what the probability  of landing  in A or B is.
 If you knew the  odds  of landing  in each individually, and you also knew the odds  of landing  in their intersection, then you could express the probability as:

 	P(A or B) = P(A) + P(B)  -  P(A and B)

 Logically, this makes sense.
-If we simply added their sizes, we would have double-counted their intersec­tion.We need to subtract this out.We can again visualize this through a Venn diagram:
+If we simply added their sizes, we would have double-counted their intersection.
+We need to subtract this out.We can again visualize this through a Venn diagram:

 ![](media/IX_06_03.JPG)